g-merrill/get-in-mah-belleh/README.md

 That's about it!
 [Head on out there and find some tasty meals with truckSFinder!](https://trucksfinder.herokuapp.com)

-Special thanks to Megan Bates from GA's UXDI52 for jumping in and providing a beautiful app design and intuitive user flows.
+Special thanks to Megan Bates from GA's UXDI52 for jumping in and providing a beautiful app design and intuitive user flows that I could take and work off of.

 ## Technologies Used